 Stepparents are in the worst role in the stepfamily.They're adults with all the rights and privileges thereof, but they don't get a lot of say about what when it comes to the step children because they're not the biological parents.
 The courts usually overlook the interests of the stepparents, too.
 This makes it difficult for them to have the family and household they want.
 When stepparents make requests about rules or how to handle children, be supportive and try to follow through.

 Negotiate important parenting responsibilities with the biological parents

 Some things come up that need to be discussed by the biological parents (e.g. values surrounding sex, relationships with relatives, etc).
 Stepparents walk a fine line between trying to be supportive of their stepchildren and stepping on the other biological parent's toes.
 Talk to each other about how to handle important conversations that come up, how to handle emergencies and how to handle conversations that just can't be avoided until a biological parent is available (e.g. if a child brings drugs home).

 Try to keep consistent rules between households

-Whichever family has the children on the weekdays are the ones that are going to have the most ability to make family.
+Whichever family has the children on the weekdays are the ones that are going to have the most ability to make decisions regarding the children.
 But the weekend parents might feel left out when the weekday parents make decisions that they didn't know about - they might even disagree on the rules.
 That's a recipe for trouble.
 Include both households on parenting decisions so that there is consistency between the two homes and to ensure that the children are getting consistent messages at both places.